plasma-umass/scalene/README.md

 This will install a `scalene` script you can use (see below).

+**NEW**: You can now install the full Scalene library and script on Arch Linux via the [AUR package](https://aur.archlinux.org/packages/python-scalene-git/).
+Use your favorite AUR helper, or manually download the `PKGBUILD` and run `makepkg -cirs` to build.
+Note that this will place `libscalene.so` in `/usr/lib`; modify the below usage instructions accordingly.

 For other OSs, build the Scalene library from source by cloning this repository and running `make`.

 ```